 The auditorium roof structure was analysed using the Prokon frame analysis program with loading modelled in 20 different load combinations.
-The toblerone trusses which span across the entire main auditorium building, are supported by reinforced concrete columns with corbels at each end of the trusses as well as by an intermediate reinforced concrete ring beam.
+The Toblerone trusses which span across the entire main auditorium building, are supported by reinforced concrete columns with corbels at each end of the trusses as well as by an intermediate reinforced concrete ring beam.
 The trusses are constructed from a variety of circular hollow sections with two top chords and one bottom chord connected with diagonal members along the span.
 The top chords, which under most load combinations are in compression, are braced together with horizontal circular members.
 The trusses are roughly 1.9 m deep and 2.4 m wide in plan and are curved to provide a curved roof profile and suitable slope for rainwater disposal.

-Each of the seven space trusses are unique as these have an intermediate support from a ring beam which is curved in plan and which forms the rear perimeter of the auditorium.
+Each of the seven space trusses is unique as these have intermediate support from a ring beam which is curved in plan and which forms the rear perimeter of the auditorium.
 The intermediate support point of each of the trusses consequently occurs at a different point along its length resulting in changes to the arrangement of each truss.

 The size of the steel trusses makes thermal expansion and contraction a significant consideration which was dealt with by providing movement joints and flexible connections thereby allowing the trusses to move freely when expansion and contraction occurs.
 These movement joints, which consist of steel plates with PTFE sheets between, have been provided at the steel to concrete connections on the corbels for each bottom chord and at the ring beams above for the top chords on each end of each truss.